VorpalBlade/pelican-cite/README.md

 If a citation key is used which does not exist within the BibTeX file then a warning will be displayed.

+The BibTeX file may, optionally, be provided or overridden on a per-article basis by supplying the meta-data `publications_src`.

 Attribution
 ===========
 `pelican-cite` is based on the